gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 #### High Priority
 - Verify depth map sample point
-- Fix reflections of non retrieved hits.
-At glancing angles the unrendered background is hit and a color sample is taken (see helmet scene).

 #### Medium Priority
 - Check coarser depth map lod based on ray distance.